 The purpose of this Local Control Accountability Plan (LCAP) is to define how to use the Local Control Funding Formula.
-The process of how the District engaged educational partners for input before finalizing the LCAP included the following: The Public Comment Period was 6/10/2022 - 6/17/22 Engaged in collecting feedback on the goals and actions with the administrative team.
-6/10/2022 Posted the LCAP on the website with a link to engage in collecting a feedback email.
-6/10/2022 Administrative team engaged and collected feedback from the Parent Advisory Council and responded to feedback emails in writing.
-6/10/2022 - 6/17/22 Engaged in collecting feedback on the goals and actions with elementary and high school students on the California Healthy Kids Survey.
-6/10/2022 Engaged in collecting feedback on the goals and actions with teachers and staff during Professional Learning Communities.
-6/15/2022 Engaged in collecting feedback on the goals and actions with the collective bargaining units: CFT 6/15/22 and CSEA 6/15/22 Engaged in collecting feedback on the goals and actions with the collective bargaining units: CFT 6/15/22 and CSEA 6/15/22 Collaborated with Lassen County LCAP Support to improve the quality of the LCAP.
-5/31/2022-6/30/2022 Engaged in collecting feedback on the goals and actions with parents/guardians at the PAC meeting.
-6/15/2022 Engaged in collecting feedback on the goals and actions with parents/guardians at the PAC meeting.
-6/15/2022 Engaged in collecting feedback on the goals and actions with parents/guardians at the PAC meeting.
-6/10/2022
+The process of how the District engaged educational partners for input before finalizing the LCAP included the following:

+The Public Comment Period was 6/20-6/21 2023

+Engaged in collecting feedback on the goals and actions with the administrative team.
+5/9/2023

+Administrative team engaged and collected feedback from the Parent Advisory Council and responded to feedback emails in writing.
+WASC Site Council 5/9/2023

+Engaged in collecting feedback on the goals and actions with elementary and high school students on the California Healthy Kids Survey.
+6/10/2023

+Engaged in collecting feedback on the goals and actions with teachers and staff during Professional Learning Communities.
+5/9/2023

+Engaged in collecting feedback on the goals and actions with the collective bargaining units: CFT 5/9/2023 and CSEA 5/9/2023

+Collaborated with Lassen County LCAP Support to improve the quality of the LCAP.
+Ongoing

+Engaged in collecting feedback on the goals and actions with parents/guardians at the site council & WASC meetings on 4/20/2023 & /5/30/2023

+Emailed the LCAP, Annual Update, and BOP to all educational partners with a link to a feedback email.

+Consultation with the SELPA.
+6/14/2023

 Following the meetings with educational partners, the administrator analyzed the feedback in order to include salient points in the LCAP.
-The most important areas of priority were academic achievement through professional development and interventions, student social emotional health and well-being, and opportunities for parents/guardians, teachers, staff, and community members to play a more active role in the Charter School decision making process.
+The most important areas of priority were Communication, staff to student & School to parent and community

-The public hearing at the Board meeting was held on: 6/15/2022 The Local Indicators were reviewed by the Board, and the Budget Overview for Parents, Annual Update, LEA Budget, and LCAP were approved by the Board on: 6/28/2022
+The Local Indicators were reviewed by the Board, and the Budget Overview for Parents, Annual Update, LEA Budget, and LCAP were approved by the Board on: 6/21/2023